• ostensible •

 Meaning: 1.
 Apparent, seeming to be real or true.
 2. Apparent but not so, not real or true.
 3. Capable of being shown or exhibited.

 Word History: This Good Word was borrowed via French from Medieval Latin ostensibilis, an adjective from ostensus.
 Ostensus is the past participle of ostendere "to show", based on ob- "toward" + tendere "to stretch".
 (I get the image of an extended hand.)
-Down at the root of today's word is a distant relative of English thin, the root *ten- "stretch", also seen in extend, and tension.
+Down at the root of today's word is a distant relative of English thin, the root ten-/ton- "to stretch", also seen in the Latinate borrowings extend and tension.
 Tetanus comes from Greek tetanos "stiff, rigid", the state of something stretched.
-When you stretch a string (Greek tonos), you can produce a tone and a tenor was once seen as someone who could hold (Latin tenere) a tone for a long stretch.
+When you stretch a string (Greek tonos), you can produce a tone, and a tenor was once seen as someone who could hold (Latin tenere) a tone for a long stretch.

 Come visit our website at <http://www.alphadictionary.com> for more Good Words and other language resources!